Symposia

 41st Anniversary Symposium: Punishing Poverty (2023)

-On February 15, 2023, the Journal of Law & Inequality will be hosting its annual symposium, the theme
+On February 15, 2023, the Journal of Law & Inequality hosted its annual symposium, the theme

-of which is “Punishing Poverty: Reification & Revolution Through the Legal System.”
+of which was “Punishing Poverty: Reification & Revolution Through the Legal System.”
 This symposium

 legislative and judicial advocacy can combat these deep-rooted inequalities.